 It is estimated that upwards of 10 million people suffer from acute carpal tunnel syndrome (CTS) symptoms each year.
-That’s not to mention those who suffer from mild to moderate effects that make each working day unpleasant.
-The simple fact is that our bodies didn’t evolve to suit an office lifestyle.
-However, this is how the vast majority of us make our living.
-So whether you are suffering from severe wrist, joint and finger pain or simply looking to increase both your comfort level and productivity at work, then be sure to check our list of the best office supplies for carpal tunnel.
+That’s not to mention those who suffer from mild to moderate effects that make work days unpleasant.
+You may be suffering from severe wrist, joint and finger pain.
+Or you may simply be looking to increase both your comfort level and productivity at work.
+We’ve got you covered with our list of best office supplies for carpal tunnel.

 What causes carpal tunnel syndrome?

-Before getting into our list of the best office supplies for carpal tunnel, it’s important to understand what causes carpal tunnel.
+Before getting into our list of the best office supplies for carpal tunnel, it’s important to understand what causes it.
 The condition is caused by pressure on the median nerve from repetitive hand and finger motions like typing, filing, writing and other activities over an extended period of time.
-Carpal tunnel syndrome generally takes years to develop into its acute form.

 However, you can recognize early warning signs such as tingling or burning sensations in your fingers, hands and wrists.
-Recognizing these warning signs early is key because you can reverse CTS if you caught early otherwise your medial nerve among others might become permanently damaged.
+Recognizing these warning signs early is key: you can reverse CTS if you caught earl.
+Otherwise, your median nerve among others might become permanently damaged.

 Let’s get ergonomic